geotools/geotools/docs/user/library/xml/xmlutils.rst

 TransformerFactory and Transformer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The same approach is taken with TransformerFactory and Transformer.
+Use XMLUtils to create instances of TransformerFactory and Transformer.

 XMLTransformer: